hfour/platemail/README.md

 Features:

-- Create your own email template using pre-built components
+- Create your own email template using pre-built components or custom components
 - Email is rendered in both HTML and Text format.
 Giving full control over text rendering

 Future Features: